DmitrijsJaunslavietis/vendonAssignment/README.md

 The test consists of 3 different views:
 1) Homepage - the user enters their name and chooses one of the available tests
-2) Test question view - each question has answer options.
+2) Assessment question view - each question has answer options.
 One of them is correct.
 3) Result view - the user sees their result.

 ## Application flow

 App flow starts with form which includes user input, test select and submit button.
 All fields ar required, and user will receive error message if something is missing.
-To start test, new test instance object is created - it consists of chosen test id, user name, unique id, questions (empty array) and finished (flag).
+To start assessment, new assessment instance object is created - it consists of chosen assessment id, user name, unique id, questions (empty array) and finished (flag).
-At first render api call receives questions based on test id without correct answers - it prevents possibility to check correct answers in dev tools.
+At first render api call receives questions based on assessment id without correct answers - it prevents possibility to check correct answers in dev tools.
 On each question submit - user answer id is store in question object result object.
 Submit answer button is protected from pressing without selected answer.
-On test end api call receives correct answers for each question - and correct answer id is set in result object along user answer id.
+On assessment end api call receives correct answers for each question - and correct answer id is set in result object along user answer id.
-The test end page shows thank you message with user name and overall result which consists of correct answer count and total.
-Test instance saves every time test ends.
+The assessment end page shows thank you message with user name and overall result which consists of correct answer count and total. assessment instance saves every time assessment ends.

 "Under the hood" functionality description will be found in source code comments and in diagram below.